Timing belt (camshaft): History

 Toothed belts were invented in the early 1940s, for use in textile mills.
 The first known automobile engine to use a timing belt was the American 1954 Devin-Panhard racing car, used an engine converted from pushrods to overhead camshafts through the use of a toothed belt made by the Gilmer Company.
 This car won the Sports Car Club of America (SCCA) National Championship in 1956.

 The 1962 Glas 1004 was the first mass-produced vehicle to use a timing belt.
 The 1966 Pontiac OHC Six engine was the first US mass-produced vehicle to use a timing belt, while the 1966 Fiat Twin Cam engine was the first mass-produced engine to use a timing belt with twin camshafts.
+Carmakers began to adopt timing belts in the 1970s and compared to timing chains are less expensive, smaller, lighter, quieter, isolate harmonics of the crankshaft from the valve train, require less power than chains and can potentially function without lubrication.
+Timing belts are usually made of Neoprene or HNBR.

 Timing chains

 Metal timing chains have become more widespread in car engines produced since the 1990s, due to the lack of the regular maintenance task of replacing a rubber timing belt.
 While the chains themselves are subject to minimal wear, lubrication of the chain or failure of the tensioner and chain guides can cause maintenance issues.
-Early symptoms of a timing chain system is becoming worn include a rattling noise from the front of the engine.
+By contrast to rubber-based timing belts which give no indication of snapping while one is driving, early symptoms of a timing chain system becoming worn exist, and these include a rattling noise from the front of the engine.

 Most pushrod engines, where the crankshaft and camshaft are very close together, use a short chain drive rather than a direct gear drive.
 This is because gear drives suffer from frequent torque reversal as the cam profiles "kick back" against the drive from the crank, leading to excessive noise and wear.

 Timing gears

 Timing gears are used in various overhead valve engines, due to the close proximity of the camshaft to the crankshaft.

 Fiber or nylon covered gears, with more resilience, are often used instead of steel gears where direct drive is used.
-However, commercial engines and aircraft engines use steel gears only, as these other materials can fail suddenly and without warning.
+However, commercial engines and aircraft engines use steel gears only, as the other materials can fail suddenly and without warning.